daveho/daveho.github.com/_posts/2014-04-19-carpi-car-videos-with-the-raspberry-pi.md

 With any project, there is always room for improvement.

 One problem I didn't anticipate is that the audio output on the Raspberry Pi isn't that great.
 There is definitely some noise, which seems to be worse when the car is traveling at highway speeds.
-I'm a software guy, and my knowledge of analog electronics is virtually nil, so I'd be interested to hear an explanation from someone knowledgable.
+I'm a software guy, and my knowledge of analog electronics is virtually nil, so I'd be interested to hear an explanation from someone knowledgeable.
 However, in the end the sound quality is still a big improvement over the built-in speakers on the PD7012.
 At some point I may experiment with using a USB audio adapter to see if it would improve the sound quality.

 Another possible improvement would be simplifying the cabling.
 The Pi requires three cables: USB (power), audio, and video.
 This creates a bit of a rats nest in the front seat.